Cyber Security for Accounting Firms: Best Practices for Safeguarding Client Information

 Prioritize Physical Security

-One of the most basic of these practices is perhaps one of the biggest — prioritizing physical security.
+One of the most important practices for cyber security for accounting firms is prioritizing physical security.

 Operate on a need-to-know basis, or a principle of less privilege when assigning access rights.
 Ensure only those who absolutely must have access rights can obtain key cards and badges.